Eddy Usage

 |

-- After calibration is complete, click save.
-Please note that saving will only prompt in the console!!!!
+- After calibration is complete, click Save.
+Please note that saving will only be indicated in the console!!!!

 - And after saving, there is no need to restart